Meet the experts

 Image: Thompson & Morgan

-With decades of gardening know-how and green-fingered knowledge, learn more about the writers and experts who share their stories with the Thompson & Morgan blog.
+With decades of gardening know-how, learn more about the writers and experts who contribute to the wealth of advice published by Thompson & Morgan.

 Sue Sanderson